About SUNY Cobleskill

-- SUNY Cobleskill is home to two Fulbright Scholars, the U.S. government’s top academic exchange effort.
+- SUNY Cobleskill is home to three Fulbright Scholars, the U.S. government’s top academic exchange effort.

 - SUNY Cobleskill has the only National Accrediting Agency for Clinical Laboratory Sciences accredited degree granting Histotechnology program in the state of New York.